 The classiest approach involves covering installed screws with wooden plugs, but before you get that far you need to do some planning.
 That’s because several elements must fit together with tight tolerances for success.
-Start by looking at the plugs themselves below.
+Start by looking at the wooden plugs themselves below.

 Traditional wooden screw plugs are nothing more than slices of dowel, but since ready-made tapered plugs have become inexpensive and plentiful, there’s no reason to use anything else.
-Tapers are best because they make it easy to get a drum-tight fit with the surrounding hole.
+Tapers are best because they make it easy to get a drum-tight fit with the surrounding hole edge.
 Even a small gap around a cylindrical plug looks pretty bad.
 Tapered plugs get tapped into a hole of the right size, filling the gap around the perimeter for a nice, tight job.

-Next time you get ready to install some plug-covered screws, make your mistakes on scrap.
+Next time you get ready to install some plug-covered screws, make your mistakes on scrap wood.
 Drill test holes and try a few tapered plugs.
-This is the only way to know for sure if you’re boring the right size hole for the particular plugs you’re using.
+This is the only way to know for sure if you’re boring exactly the right size hole for the particular plugs you’re using.
 Ideally, the plugs should get nice and snug as you tap them flush with the surrounding surface.
 Tighter than this is okay (just pare off or sand off the excess wood later), but looser is a problem.
 If you’re having trouble boring ideal holes for the plugs you have on hand, here’s a tip.

 If you’re working with softwood, a counterbored plug hole made with a sharp spade bit is probably all you need before screw installation, but hardwood is different.
 For that you’ll need to predrill holes for the screw threads first, the screw shank (that’s the unthreaded portion part way up the screw body) and the wooden plug.
 Trouble is, all the bit changes required can really slow down building progress.
-First your drill the counterbored pocket for the plug, then you change the bit to bore holes for the screw threads, then you change the bit again to drill holes for the screw shank.
+First you drill the counterbored pocket for the plug, then you change the bit to bore holes for the screw threads, then you change the bit again to drill holes for the screw shank.
 That’s a lot of trouble, and it’s why tool manufacturers invented something called countersink/counterbore bits.
 These include a tapered twist bit topped with a counterbore cutter and a depth stop ring.
 The taper matches the tapered shape of typical wood screws, and all the various parts of these bits can be repositioned to suit different lengths and diameters of screws.
 In one pass they make a complete hole that’s ready for screw and plug installation.
 You can see my tapered twist bit kit below.
 Notice the black counterbore cutters and depths stops secured to the tapered bits with set screws.

 Another advantage of tapered plugs is the glue-free installation that’s possible with them.
 Since even small amounts of glue squeeze-out can cause prominent stains to emerge while finishing, it’s best to avoid glue use whenever possible.
 Tap the tapered plugs home dry, sand them flush, then let your wood finish lock them in place permanently.
 Do the job right and you’ll be amazed how well hidden your little secret about wood screws remains.

 Not all screw heads need to be hidden, even in fancy woodworking.
-Cup washers offer another alternative and there are two kinds.
+Cup washers offer another alternative to tapered plugs and there are two kinds.
 The chrome cup washers you see below are like a little bagel sliced in half lengthwise.
 A flathead wood screw sits in the hole in the centre, making the whole thing look pretty good with no hassles at all.
 You can see the half-bagel cup washer in action below.

-The more formal, recessed brass cup washers you see below require a very precise hole to be bored to accommodate the brass washer, but after that the work is easy.
+The more formal, recessed brass cup washers you see below require a very precise hole to be bored to accommodate the brass cup, but after that the work is easy.
 Custom grinding of a spade bit to exactly the right diameter is the key trick for getting this to work.
 Practice on scrap of the same species as your project and you’ll avoid nasty surprises.
 You can see some recessed brass cup washers in action below, in a small book shelf I made years ago.